-The three act structure is one of the most popular models used in storytelling.
-Its simplicity and accessibility make implementation easy for me, even in the early days when I had never written a story in your life.
-If you have written a story — be it a screenplay, novel, or short story — you may have hit some story beats in this structure without knowing it.
+The three act structure is one of the most popular models I've used in my own storytelling.
+Its simplicity and accessibility make implementation easy for me, even in the early days when I had never written a story.
+Now that I have written stories – and this can work for screenplays, novels, and short stories – I realize I've hit some story beats in this structure without even knowing it.

-Familiarizing yourself with the three act story structure is an excellent way to ensure you’re writing stories that readers will love.
+Familiarizing myself with the three act story structure has been an excellent way for me to ensure I'm writing stories that readers will love.
 And if you want to make a career out of this business, this is something you will want to know.
 Taking the time to learn about effective narrative structures like the three act model has proven invaluable in improving my storytelling abilities and engaging my audience.

-So read on as we explore this story structure in all its brilliant detail!
+So read on as I explore this story structure in all its brilliant detail!

 - The details of the three act structure